MinHtet-O/goquiz/README.md

 ## Setup instruction

 #### Prerequisite
 Download and install [go](https://go.dev/doc/install) on your machine and clone the goquiz project.
-For deployment, you can deploy without database or populate the database first and serve the data.
-With later option, you don't have to scrap the web everything you start/restart the service.
+For deployment, you can deploy without database or setup and populate the database first before serving the API.
+With later option, you don't have to scrap the web everything you start/ restart the service.

 #### DB-less mode
 1. Build the Project<br>```go build ./cmd/api```